RogueRope/docs/content/docs/main/play.md

 ## Other Play

 * Other play is welcome: whips, canes, chains, duck-tape, blood, fire.
-You name it, you can bring it to Rogue Rope Camp.
+If you can think of it, you can bring it to Rogue Rope Camp.
 * We're not afraid of nudity or sex.
 The plan is to improvise a play room as well.
-* There's only one caveat: at the camp site, golden showers and scat are hard to do in a 'clean' way , so we'll need to draw the line there.
+* There's only one caveat: at the camp site, golden showers and scat are hard to do in a 'clean' way, so we'll need to draw the line there.

 ![](/images/anything.webp)